-The Arcitura Education Patterns, Mechanisms and Metrics Catalog
+The Arcitura Education Patterns, Mechanisms and Metrics Master Catalog

 Arcitura Education Inc. is a leading global provider of progressive, vendor-neutral training and certification programs.
 Arcitura has been supporting the educational development and certification of IT professionals for over a decade and in over 70 countries.
 Arcitura’s portfolio encompasses over 60 courses and 30 certifications that cover contemporary fields of practice, including Cloud Computing, DevOps, Blockchain, Machine Learning, Artificial Intelligence, Internet-of-Things, Big Data, Service-Oriented Architecture and Containerization.
 Arcitura exams are available worldwide via Pearson VUE testing centers, online proctoring and on-site proctoring.
 Digital certifications are issued together with digital badges via Acclaim/Credly.
 To learn more, visit https://www.arcitura.com.

-This site is comprised of several hundreds of pages that establish an online catalog with collections of design patterns, technology mechanisms, metrics and tool definitions published in support of the following Arcitura certification programs:
+This site is comprised of several hundreds of pages that establish a series of online catalogs of design patterns, technology mechanisms, metrics and tool definitions published in support of the following Arcitura certification programs:

 - DevOps Specialist

 - Containerization Architect

 - Cloud Virtualization Specialist

 - Cloud Storage Specialist

 - Big Data Architect